 - The software can enable you to forecast your sales.
 Find out which products sell more and identify slower-selling items.

 - The software lets you cross-sale categories.
 Introduce a new category to prospective customers or clients by kitting new items with popular ones.

 If you want to focus on select items, such as t-shirts and bags, your business can offer a discount for specific amounts of items purchased.
 These discounts can be incorporated into your inventory software system.
-For example, buy two t-shirts, get the next one 50% off; or, buy a shirt and you get a personalized bag at a discount.
+For example, buy two t-shirts, get the next one 50% off; or, buy a shirt and you get a complimentary product like a bag at a discount.
 The software system can process several items as one order, which saves time.

 For manufacturers, you can offer your customers a higher quantity of items at discounted rates.
 A kitting software management system can keep track of stock on hand, orders, and barcodes, and even track employee hours, sales, and performance.